sharellcodes/Randomizer/README.md

 # Randomizer
-iOS app to return a random
+iOS app to return a random YouTube Video or restaurant listed on Yelp.